Antonín Benjamin Svojsík: Honours and legacy

 A memorial plaque is placed on the house where Svojsík lived from 1914 to 1937.

-The Czech Scout Organization organizes the Svojsík Race every two years.
+The Junák – Czech Scouting organisation organises the Svojsík Race competition every two years.
 It was founded in 1946.
 In the competition, children compare their abilities, skills and knowledge in a wide range of disciplines.

 Svojsík's Troop is the name of an honorary unit of Junák, established in 1968.

 Several cities and towns in the Czech Republic have a street named after Antonín Benjamin Svojsík, including Prague (Břevnov), Ostrava, Liberec, Ústí nad Labem and Kladno.

 The tourist route to the Hostibejk hill near Kralupy nad Vltavou is called Svojsík's Route in honour of Svojsík.

 Antonín Benjamin Svojsík Mound is located in the woods near Štěchovice (but in the territory of Slapy), on a hill above the Kocába River.
 It is a memorial with a bronze portrait of Svojsík.
 It was unveiled in 1946, but was destroyed in the 1950s.
 In 2008, a new mound was erected on the original site.